bduggan/raku-jupyter-kernel/README.md

   * `#% html > latex`: The above two can be combined to render, for instance, the output cell as HTML, but stdout as LaTeX.

+  * '%% bash': Interpret the cell as bash.  stdout becomes the contents of the next cell.
+Behaves like Perl 6's built-in `shell`.

 Docker
 -------